 If a relative or friend is considering being your guarantor, that person should expect to show documentation that will verify their income.
 Requirements vary from landlord to landlord, but there are some basic rules that apply regardless of who you're renting from.

 From a landlord's perspective, it makes good business sense to look into a guarantor's finances, even though this may seem intrusive.
-Landlords can't just take a person's word that he can pay the monthly rent.
-(If they could, then the idea of a tenant needing a guarantor probably wouldn't even come up.)
+Landlords can't just take a person's word that they can pay the monthly rent.
+If they could, then the idea of a tenant needing a guarantor probably wouldn't even come up.
 These are common documents required of guarantors:

 - Pay stubs: Landlords commonly ask for copies of one or more recent pay stubs.
 If you don't have the originals, you can ask your employer for copies.
 Note: You should never need to provide tax returns to a landlord; your pay stubs should suffice.